mrmxf/opentsg-node/README.md

 ```
 ## Description

-opentpg-node is a testpattern generator, it has a variety of widgets you can add in a modular fashion to a base testcard.
+opentsg-node is a testpattern generator, it has a variety of widgets you can add in a modular fashion to a base testcard.

 running
 ```
 go get -v  golang.org/x/tools/cmd/godoc